kevinoh45TuD/pp1_zoo_website/README.md

 ![Picture of footer large](/doc-media/footer-1280w.png)

 It features 3 icons that when clicked on will open a new tab to the respective social media website.
-The three icons feature are Facebook, Twitter and Youtube.
+The three icons featured are Facebook, Twitter and Youtube.

 ![Picture of highlighted footer icon](/doc-media/footer-64w.png)

-On devices that are using a mouse the color of the footer icon changed when hovered over.
+On devices that are using a mouse the color of the footer icon changes when hovered over.

 ### Extra Pages

 This website features two additional pages.
-A thank screen for when the user submits a contact form and a 404 page incase the run into an error.
+A thank you screen for when the user submits a contact form and a 404 page incase the run into an error.

 ![Picture of thank you page large](/doc-media/thankyou-1280w.png)